Skip to content

 Cases of diversion

-Some cases of diversion have been reported since 2000 in Kazakhstan (Table 2).
+Several cases of diversion have been reported since 2000 in Kazakhstan.

 Year